aoteman250/MMISA-KM/README.md

 ---
 ## 1. Introduction

-We
-developed a novel sequence-based deep learning method, called PLMAM-PLA, to predict protein-ligand binding affinity.
-PLMAM-PLA is constructed by integrating local and global sequence features.
-The PLMAM-PLA model consists of a feature extraction module,a feature enhancement module, a feature enhancement module, and an output module.
-The feature extraction module uses a CNN sub-module to obtain the initial local features of the sequence and a pretrained language model to obtain the global features.
-The feature enhancement module extracts higher-order local and global features.
-The feature fusion module learns protein-ligand interactions and integrates all the features.
-The proposed model is trained and tested using the PDBbind v2016 dataset.
-We compared PLMAM-PLA with the latest state-of-theart methods and analyzed the effectiveness of different parts of the model.
-The results show that the proposed model outperforms other deep learning models.
+We proposed MMISA-KM, a novel deep learning model designed to predict the Michaelis constant ($K_{m}$) using protein sequences, protein graphs, substrate SMILES strings, and molecular graphs.
+MMISA-KM consists of feature extraction, feature fusion, and output modules.
+The feature extraction module employs convolutional neural networks (CNNs) and graph neural networks (GNNs) to extract both sequence-based and graph-based features from proteins and substrates.
+The feature fusion module integrates these features using self-attention mechanisms, while the output module utilizes a multi-layer perceptron (MLP) to generate $K_{m}$ predictions.
+MMISA-KM was trained and evaluated on BRENDA and SABIO-RK dataset, demonstrating superior performance compared to existing state-of-the-art models and variant models.

 ## 2. Python Environment